 - Topological independence: no changes to the underlay network forwarding topology - implicit, or explicit - are needed to deploy and invoke SFs or SFCs. - 2.
 Plane separation: dynamic realization of SFPs is separated from packet handling operations (e.g., packet forwarding). - 3.
 Classification: traffic that satisfies classification rules is forwarded according to a specific SFP.
 For example, classification can be as simple as an explicit forwarding entry that forwards all traffic from one address into the SFP.
-Multiple classification points are possible within an SFC (i.e. forming a service graph) thus enabling changes/updates to the SFC by SFs.
+Multiple classification points are possible within an SFC (i.e., forming a service graph) thus enabling changes/updates to the SFC by SFs.

-Classification can occur at varying degrees of granularity; for example, classification can use a 5-tuple, a transport port or set of ports, part of the packet payload, or it can come from external systems.
+Classification can occur at varying degrees of granularity; for example, classification can use a 5-tuple, a transport port or set of ports, part of the packet payload, it can be the result of high-level inspections, or it can come from external systems.